berkeley-ospo/safe-ose-2025/description.md

 Moreover, the $\spose$ supports the research and development of cutting-edge defense technologies, powering complex simulations and target recognition algorithms, while its extensive libraries enable intricate modeling and data analysis essential for military applications.
 -->

-# Targeted Classes of Vulnerabilities and Broader Impacts
+# Targeted Classes of Vulnerabilities

 <!--
 3. Articulate the targeted classes of safety, security, and/or privacy vulnerabilities to be addressed and the broader impacts of addressing them.
-Discuss, as appropriate, the potential attacks that could take advantage of these vulnerabilities.
+Discuss, as appropriate, the attack methods being targeted, including technical (e.g., vulnerabilities in code and side-channels potentially disclosing sensitive information) and/or socio-technical (e.g., insider threats, biases, wrong incentives, social engineering, and lack of compliance) methods.
+Describe any known, prior instances of such attacks, risks, or potential attacks exploiting the targeted vulnerabilities.
 -->

 <!--